Christmas Holiday Moments

 • Audio record them if they will let you.
 Always ask first.

-• Get to know as many of those in your class as you can.
-Sometimes the people sitting next to you are just as valuable of a resource as the teachers.
+• Get to know as many of those in your class as possible.
+Sometimes, the people sitting next to you are just as valuable a resource as the teachers.

-• Find the social media pages for the workshops.
+• Find the workshops’ social media pages.
 This is a great way to share rides or even rooms.
-I find many college students will fit a few people into a hotel room and save.
+Many college students can fit a few people into a hotel room and save money.

-• Find out if Nikon or Canon and sometimes a camera store will provide free cleaning for your cameras.
-They may limit how many items, but if they will clean two cameras that can save you $30 to $50 for each camera.
+• Find out if Nikon, Canon, or sometimes a camera store will provide free camera cleaning.
+They may limit the number of items they clean, but cleaning two cameras can save you $30 to $50 for each camera.

-• Try and eat at the meeting space rather than driving all around for lunches and dinners.
-You will find many of the speakers eat right on site to save on time.
-You can pack a sandwich and get something small just to sit at their table with other attendees.
+• Try eating at the meeting space rather than driving for lunches and dinners.
+Many of the speakers eat right on-site to save time.
+You can pack a sandwich and get something small to sit at their table with other attendees.

-• Always let people know you are going that are potential jobs in the area.
-If you go to a college be sure and check to see if any of the sports teams are playing nearby. going early or staying later you may tag on a paying assignment which will help lower your costs.
+• Always let people with potential jobs in the area know you are going.
+If you go to a college, be sure to check to see if any of the sports teams are playing nearby.
+Going early or staying late may allow you to tag on a paying assignment, which will help lower your costs.

 Southwestern Photojournalism Seminar’s